Get all the latest data for Belgrade

 How do I verify title and ownership history in Belgrade right now?

-The official registry you should use to verify title and ownership history in Belgrade is the Republic Geodetic Authority (RGZ), which maintains the Real Estate Cadastre and is the only legally recognized source of property ownership records in Serbia.
+The official source for title and ownership history in Belgrade is the Republic Geodetic Authority, usually called RGZ, through the Real Estate Cadastre and e-Cadastre access.

 You will find here the list of classic mistakes people make when buying a property in Belgrade.